Google makes its local reviews easier to use when traveling with automated translation

 The feature takes advantage of Google’s increasingly more powerful language translation platform, which the company has been augmenting using A.I. technologies.
 Last month, for example, the company said that it was expanding A.I.-powered translation to support more languages, including Russian, Hindi and Vietnamese.
 This was in addition to the languages it previously supported – English and French, German, Spanish, Portuguese, Chinese, Japanese, Korean and Turkish.

-This technology improves the technology’s ability to understand language – the way people actually speak it, that is.
+This technology improves the platform’s ability to understand language – the way people actually speak it, that is.
 Instead of translating sentences piece by piece, it looks at the sentence as a whole.

 Google says the new automatic translations will be available in Google products, Search and Maps, and will offer most users both the translated review along with the original review in the native language.